 - Liquid

-When Will Dispensaries Open?
+When Will Dispensaries Open in Pennsylvania?

 The Pennsylvania Department of Health estimates that it will be able to begin receiving applications for growing, processing, and dispensary permits in the first quarter of 2017.
 It remains to be seen how long the licensing process will take.
 Additionally, dispensaries and processors will need time to start their businesses once they obtain their licenses.
 And of course, it will take licensed growers several weeks to cultivate their first plants.
 Thus, it is likely that medical marijuana won’t be available in Pennsylvania until at least the latter half of 2017.